cirospat/rtd-schematipo/docs/code-block.rst

-:Whatever:  this is handy to create new field
+..
+Whatever::  this is handy to create new field

 ------